 For rotary cutters without lights, install additional lights on the rear of the tractor to safeguard against rear-end collisions.
-Daybreak and dusk are particularly dangerous and rear pilot vehicles are recommended.
-Rotary cutters without lights should be transported on public roads only during daylight hours.
+Daybreak are and dusk particularly dangerous and rear pilot vehicles recommended. are Rotary cutters without lights should be transported on public roads only during daylight hours.